aspnet/Blazor.Docs/docs/javascript-typescript-interop.md

 ## Share interop code in a Blazor class library

 JavaScript interop code can be included in a Blazor class library (`dotnet new blazorlib`), which allows you to share the code in a NuGet package.

+The Blazor class library handles embedded JavaScript resources in the build assembly.
+The JavaScript files are placed in the *wwwroot* folder, and the tooling takes care of embedding the resources when the library is built.

+The built NuGet package is referenced in the project file of a Blazor app just as any normal NuGet package is referenced.
+After the app has been restored, app code can call into JavaScript as if it were C#.